info201b-2021-aut/INFO201-finalproject/README.md

-# final-project-starter

-*This is where you will create your Github repo for your final project.
-Instructions are on Canvas!*
-***
 #### Why are you interested in this field/domain?

 *We are interested in this field/domain because we want to compare the data of unemployment rates through the various ears in the U.S., both on a national level and state level.*